 So ensure you follow these three steps:

-Step 1 – Plan a Detailed Marketing Strategy
+Step 1.
+Plan a Detailed Marketing Strategy

 This is where you’ll nail down what features of the tool you’ll use, how they will fit together, and what content you will need for each channel.

-Step 2 – Build a Basic Workflow Procedure
+Step 2.
+Build a Basic Workflow Procedure

 Do you have a clear idea of who will manage each channel?

-Step 3 – Add Appropriate Users
+Step 3.
+Add Appropriate Users

 Every employee that will work with the automation tool needs access to it and proper training on how the system works.